micropython/micropython/docs/library/pyb.ADC.rst

        The maximum rate depends on factors including the data width and the number of ADC's being read.
-In testing two ADC's were sampled at a timer rate of 140KHz without overrun.
-Samples were missed at 180KHz.
+In testing two ADC's were sampled at a timer rate of 210kHz without overrun.
+Samples were missed at 215kHz.
+For three ADC's the limit is around 140kHz, and for four it is around 110kHz.
        At high sample rates disabling interrupts for the duration can reduce the risk of sporadic data loss.

 The ADCAll Object
 -----------------